 subsequent studies found just how toxic the boomslang venom was.

-Nowadays they rank as one of Africa's most venomous snakes.
+Schmidt's death forever altered our perception of the boomslang and nowadays they rank as one of Africa's most venomous snakes.
 But the reality is that since Schmidt's death there were only 7 more deaths caused by boomslangs.

 Its venom affects the human body blood clotting mechanism, resulting in headaches, nausea, sleepiness.
 If left untreated the victim may die as a result of internal and external bleeding.